Artwork by KOB ONE

 What forced her to end her early pregnancy, in complete silence, and to leave him?
 Was it some coarse, male quip entering its form as an ill-fated joke, but is always misinterpreted by the female sensibility?
 Was it a deep realization she was not ready to be a mother—mother!—and within that conclusion, as a sequitur, a steadfast resolve to leave her blessed state, and to leave him?

 She would ponder these questions well after going through with her doctor's appointment and packing her bags for Italy.
 One thing remained for certain: he would never know of the few weeks where they were bonded together by more than just tender intentions.

 He had another dream.
-He was deep underground, in the subway, waiting just at the yellow line that serves as a flourescent, invisible barrier between danger and monotony.
-As if cracking pebbles under foot, he heard someone approach him carelessly but slowly, yet as much as he tried to turn around and face this would-be assassin (note that he was frightened also of the approaching train that refused to arrive), he could not rotate the space around with his head, and thus he always faced the tracks, the dirty, bottle-strewn precipice, and a salvo of thick light, the on-coming train.
-Nervously, he waved about, he punched over his shoulder lest the murderer be right there, but there was nothing, nothing more than the ominous pebbles that crackled behind his ear, a faint menace.
+He was deep underground, in the subway, waiting just at the yellow line serving as a florescent, invisible barrier between danger and monotony.
+As if cracking pebbles under foot, he heard someone approach him carelessly but slowly, yet as much as he tried to turn around and face this would-be assassin (note he was frightened also of the approaching train, which refused to arrive), he could not rotate the space around with his head, and thus he always faced the tracks, the dirty, bottle-strewn precipice, and a salvo of thick light, the on-coming train.
+Nervously, he waved about, he punched over his shoulder lest the murderer be right there, but there was nothing, nothing more than the ominous pebbles crackling behind his ear, a faint menace.

 He thought of leaving his job and following her to Italy.
 Showing up at her door with a bouquet of roses (???) or some other flower both expensive and presentable under cellophane.
 People did it in the movies as usually and rigorously as they hid their bowel movements.
 Women were supposed to go mad at such romantic offensives.
 He would be demonstrating spontaneity and courage, the most attractive traits in men.